 - Integration of academic coursework and field experience in local schools.

-- Vision that emphasizes humanizing relationships, democratic participation, and critical inquiry.
+- A vision that emphasizes humanizing relationships, democratic participation, and critical inquiry.

 Classes are offered Monday – Thursday evenings and on some Saturdays.
 Student teaching begins in the second semester and usually requires 2 days a week of in-class time in the second semester and 5 days a week of in-class time in the third semester.